-Now somebody having a course that’s helped a lot of people, it doesn’t mean it’s going to help everyone in particular.
-Consider your expectations going in and if your expectations are likely to be disappointed then it may be a legit offer for other people but it’s not a legit offer for you specifically.
+Now that somebody is having a course that’s helped a lot of people, that doesn’t mean it’s going to help everyone in particular.
+Consider your expectations going in and if your expectations are likely to be disappointing then it may be a legit offer for other people but it’s not a legit offer for you specifically.

 If all of the previous conditions have been met then it comes to your expectations.
-If you think buying a $6,000 course is going to save your business, to me, that is an expectation that you’ve put on yourself and on a product you’re buying.
+If you think buying a $6,000 course is going to save your business, to me that is an expectation that you’ve put yourself in and on a product you’re buying.

 It’s not reasonable.
 It’s not deceptive or fraudulent.
 It’s not scamming and at the same time though it’s not legit for you.
 If you think you’re going to buy a $6,000 course and it’ll save your business, no it’s coming down to you in doing a good job.

-In fact, if a $6,000 course would work for you, you could also just do the work and learn yourself and you wouldn’t need the $6,000 course.
-If the course wouldn’t work for you, there’s no point in buying it anyway.
+In fact, if a $6,000 course would work for you, you could also just do the work and learn from yourself and you wouldn’t need the $6,000 course.
+If the course doesn’t work for you, there’s no point in buying it anyway.

-I’ve never bought an online course that cost more than $500.
-Now, I’ve paid hundreds of thousands of dollars for contractors and helping my business but I’ve never bought an online course for more than $500.
+I’ve never bought an online course that costs more than $500.
+I’ve paid hundreds of thousands of dollars for contractors to help my business, but I’ve never bought an online course for more than $500.

 The only reason I bought the $500 course is that it included a one on one call with the creator and that one on one call led me to get interviewed on a podcast that goes out to a very valuable audience.

-Almost everything that’s worked well for me online comes down to skills or knowledge and relationships.
+Almost everything that’s worked well for me online comes down to skills, knowledge and relationships.
 If you’re buying something and it’s not obvious what skills or knowledge you get or what relationships you get, that is a very good sign that it’s a scam.
-If you’re not seeing the relationships or the skills you get out of buying something, it’s a scam.
+If you’re not seeing the relationships or skills you get out of buying something, it’s a scam.